talkable/talkable-docs/source/advanced_features/file_encryption.rst

 Encrypting
 ----------

-To encrypt data you can use next syntax:
+To encrypt data, you can use following syntax:

 .. code-block:: shell

    gpg --encrypt --sign --armor -r dev@talkable.com name_of_file

-This encrypts data using Talkable's public key and signs it with your own private key to guarantee that it is coming from you.
+This encrypts data using the Talkable public key and signs it with your own private key to guarantee that it is coming from you.
 Encrypted file will have the same name as the input one, but with an ``.asc`` extension.
-After this you can safely send encrypted file to Talkable.
-Make sure to send us public key as well.
+After this, you can safely send the encrypted file to Talkable.
+Make sure to send us the public key as well.

 .. note::